mildred/nimnews/README.md

 TODO
 ----

-- [ ] Handle List-Id and list-specific headers when sending in LIST mode.
-Handle incoming e-mail coming to the subscribe and unsubscribe addresses.

-    - subscribe-group.name@fqdn.example.net: create an e-mail feed after a successful challenge
-    - unsubscribe-group.name@fqdn.example.net: stop the e-mail subscription

 - [ ] Do not mangle Form header if DMARC is not enabled on the author domain

 - [ ] Handle user permission, only allow posting if the From header matches the user